xregistry/spec/core/spec.md

 Servers MAY have their own algorithm for determining which Version is the latest but the default algorithm is to choose the newest Version based on the time each Version was created.
 Note, this applies even if the `createdby` attribute is not supported or exposed to clients.
+If the server uses the default algorithm for creating new Version IDs, then choosing the Version that has the lexically highest `id` (left-padded with spaces to ensure consistent length) would also yield the same result.

 There are several ways in which the "latest" Version of a Resource can be modified by a client: